 Unbroken Series Presents:

 An individual competition like no other.
 WODs drawn at random, minutes before athletes compete.
-32 Rx Males.
-32 Rx Females.
+Capped at 24 Rx Males and 24 Rx Females.
 Winner-take-all.

 US Cellular Center Arena